 Honey Milk Tea Benefits

-Nutritionists widely acknowledged that the natural sweetener is one of the healthiest foods around today.
+Nutritionists widely acknowledge that the natural sweetener is one of the healthiest foods today.
 The polyphenols and phenols in the tea can also fight against medical issues such as heart disease.
-Unfortunately, it does not make honey milk tea, or honey boba a remarkably healthy drink.
+Unfortunately, it doesn't make boba a remarkably healthy drink.

-You can use raw, unfiltered honey, which contains bee pollen that gives the natural sweetener its massive health benefits to make boba.
+You can use raw, unfiltered natural sweetener containing bee pollen, which gives the natural sweetener massive health benefits when making boba.
 Even still, that will not help.

-If you prepare your beverage with whole milk, it adds to the fat and calories.
+If you prepare your beverage with whole milk, it adds fat and calories.
 In other words, boba has no real health benefits, but only its taste.
-Adding honey will not get you the health benefits you want.
+Adding honey will not give you the health benefits you want.

-Honey milk tea is a delicious treat that most people in the United States enjoy each year.
+Honey milk tea is a delicious treat that most people in the United States enjoy yearly.
 You can enjoy it now and then, but moderation is key.
-With moderation in mind, it is the best way and delicious way to consume honey.
+With moderation in mind, it is the best and most delicious way to consume any drink.

 Fika